We’ve updated this article in July 2020 for accuracy and completeness.

 Naturally, the buyer’s journey doesn’t end here.
 Even if you’ve closed a sale, you’ll want to keep engaging your customers and turn them into loyal brand advocates.

 This process is mostly done through the use of marketing automation and is a part of a broader concept, often referred to as lifecycle marketing.
+And while the process we’re sharing may seem simple, marketers often find lead generation problematic.

 Types of leads in lead generation